jon-harper/OmniBox-docs/docs/bom.md

     There are no additional materials required for this version.

     !!! important
-        This rear main body must be used with a :material-alpha-p-box: :material-alpha-r-box-outline: rear panel or :material-alpha-p-box: :material-alpha-l-box-outline: lid that provides an exhaust fan.
+        This rear main body must be used with a rear panel or lid that provides an exhaust fan.

-## :material-alpha-t-box: Tray and :material-alpha-p-box: Panel Configurations
+## Tray and Panel Configurations

-### :material-alpha-t-box: :material-alpha-p-box-outline: Power Supply Trays
+### Power Supply Trays

 Currently, two power supply models are supported.
 You will need one (1) of the following: